aperfectcypher/KSP-Launchpad/README.md

-# kspctrl
+# KSP-Launchpad
 ## THIS IS AN EARLY WORK IN PROGRESS

-Firmware for the KSPCTRL board.
+Firmware for the KSP-Launchpad board.
 MCU is ATmega2560.
 ## Features